 Child protection concern formsAre there forms for reporting child protection concerns?
 We refer to examples of forms for recording child protection or safeguarding concerns and disclosures from LAs and schools.
 You will also find a spreadsheet you can download and use to record child protection referrals in your school.

-Conducting 'safe and well' checksIs there guidance on conducting 'safe and well' checks?
-We relay advice on schools' responsibilities relating to home visits to check on pupils’ welfare.
-You will also find guidance on schools’ and LAs’ duty to conduct ‘reasonable enquiries’ into a child’s whereabouts before removing them from roll.
+Conducting 'safe and well' checksFind out about conducting home visits to check on pupils’ welfare.
+Understand your duty when conducting ‘reasonable enquiries’ into a child’s whereabouts before removing them from the school roll.

 Gathering staff feedback on safeguarding: questionnaireIs there a staff questionnaire for views on a school’s approach to safeguarding?
 We worked with one of our associate education experts to create a questionnaire designed to gather staff feedback on a school's approach to safeguarding.
 We also link to further questionnaires.

 How to prevent peer-on-peer abuseTake these steps to reduce the risk of peer-on-peer abuse happening in your school.
 Get guidance and resources, and know where to go for extra support.

 Keeping Children Safe in Education: summaryRead our summary to find out about the main points in Keeping Children Safe in Education 2020, and to know where to look for information on specific areas of safeguarding in the statutory guidance.

 Online safety assembly resourcesWith children spending more time online, it’s vital that they know how to stay safe.
 Assemblies are a great way to raise awareness and prompt discussion.
 Here are some examples of assembly plans covering topics such as online safety and online identity.